 These are the current guidelines for taking Noopept, as additional research to determine the optimal intake for humans is still in progress.

-This is a powerful nootropic, so use rational judgment when taking it, and if you have any doubts or questions, consult your physician first!
+This is a powerful nootropic, so use rational judgment when taking it.
+And as I always recommend, consult your physician first before supplementing it.

 Noopept Side Effects

-When taken in the range of 10-30 mg a day, clinical studies claim the side effects should be fairly limited.
+When taken in the range of 10-30 mg a day, clinical studies claim the side effects should be reasonably limited.

-When taken in high doses, Noopept can cause headaches, fatigue, nausea, and insomnia.
+When taken in high doses, Noopept can cause:

 To avoid Noopept induced headaches, I suggest stacking it with choline, but more on that in the next section.